muses-code-js/express-workshop-2/_steps/step03.md

     The `listen()` function takes two arguments: a **port** number and a **callback function**.

     The **port number** can be thought of as a door number or apartment number.
 Requests for this server will be sent "to that port".
-Every server running on the same computer must be listening on a different port.
+As every apartment on the same street has a different door number, every server running on the same computer must be listening on a different port.

     Cloud9 only allows you to use port `8080`.
 If you are running Node.js on your own machine you can use any port between `1023` and `65535`.
 We will use port `8080`.